SnowConvert: Function References for Teradata¶

 EXTRACT_PART

-Extract numeric value extracted from the interval.
+Extract a numeric value from a time interval.

 Returns¶